Dead Pigs

 Dead Pigs (海上浮城; literally "floating city on the sea") is a 2018 comedy drama film written and directed by Cathy Yan in her directorial feature film debut.
 It stars Vivian Wu, Haoyu Yang, Mason Lee, Meng Li, and David Rysdahl.
 The film had its world premiere in the World Cinema Dramatic Competition section at the 2018 Sundance Film Festival on January 19, 2018.
-It was released worldwide on February 12, 2021 on Mubi.
+It was released worldwide on Mubi on February 12, 2021.

 Synopsis

 A bumbling pig farmer, a feisty salon owner, a sensitive busboy, an ambitious expat architect and a disenchanted rich girl converge and collide as thousands of dead pigs float down the river towards a rapidly modernizing Shanghai, China.